Light Curves of Type IIP Supernovae from Neutrino-driven Explosions of Red Supergiants Obtained by a Semi-analytic Approach: Comparison of alternative phenomenological explosion models (S16 set)

 Discrepancies are noteworthy mainly in the mass ranges with near-critical explodability (gray shaded bands in Fig.~\ref{fig:exp_S16}), with $M_{\rm ZAMS}\simeq$ $12$--15\,$M_\odot$ and $22$--25\,$M_\odot$.
 For $M_{\rm ZAMS}\simeq$ $12$--15\,$M_\odot$, \citeauthor{2022ApJ...934...67B} predicts no explosion while both \citeauthor{2016ApJ...821...38S} and the semi-analytic model obtain explosions. $E_{\rm exp}$ and $M_{\rm Ni}$ in \citeauthor{2016ApJ...821...38S} are, however, larger by about a factor of 2.5 than those in this work, which may be related to the change in calibration case of \texttt{P-HOTB} from SN 1054 to SN 1987A at $12\,M_\odot$.

 On the other hand, for $M_{\rm ZAMS}\simeq$ $22$--25\,$M_\odot$, \citeauthor{2016ApJ...821...38S} and our semi-analytic model predict no explosion, whereas \citeauthor{2022ApJ...934...67B} yields relatively large explosion energies $E_{\rm exp}$ ($\ge2\times10^{51}$\,erg).
 The explodability of these critical models is still under debate with state-of-the-art 3D simulations \citep[e.g.,][]{2018ApJ...855L...3O,2020ApJ...891...27M,2020MNRAS.491.2715B}.
-The mass distribution of observed SN IIP progenitors \citep{smartt_15} and first observational evidence for the quiet disappearance of a RSG \citep{adams_17}, presumably by stellar collapse favor a lower probability of explosion in this mass range.
+The mass distribution of observed SN IIP progenitors \citep{smartt_15} and first observational evidence for the quiet disappearance of a RSG \citep{adams_17}, presumably by stellar collapse favor a lower probability of explosion in this mass range\footnote{A potential exception is SN 2015bs whose progenitor was inferred to have a metallicity of $\le0.1Z_\odot$ and a $M_{\rm ZAMS}$ of 17-25\,$M_\odot$ \citep{2018NatAs...2..574A}}..

 The overall trends and patterns in explosion energy are qualitatively compatible between the three phenomenological models outside the gray-shaded areas.
 They all predict low explosion energies at the low-mass end, a general trend towards higher explosion energies in the range of $15$--22\,$M_\odot$ with considerable scatter at higher masses.
 Above 25\,$M_\odot$, the agreement is less convincing.
-It is noteworthy, however, that even in the region of $22$--25\,$M_\odot$, where \citeauthor{2022ApJ...934...67B} disagrees qualitatively with the other two models for, the high explosion energies reflect a similar pattern in \citet{2016MNRAS.460..742M} with parameter choices that increase explodability (i.e., higher turbulent pressure in the gain region or a higher accretion efficiency for neutrino emission).
+It is noteworthy, however, that even in the region of $22$--25\,$M_\odot$, where \citeauthor{2022ApJ...934...67B} disagrees qualitatively with the other two models, the high explosion energies reflect a similar pattern in \citet{2016MNRAS.460..742M} with parameter choices that increase explodability (i.e., higher turbulent pressure in the gain region or a higher accretion efficiency for neutrino emission).

 The situation for the nickel masses, $M_\mathrm{Ni}$, which are only available for \citeauthor{2016ApJ...821...38S} and our semi-analytic model, is similar to the explosion energies.
 There is rather good agreement between \citeauthor{2016ApJ...821...38S} and our work below $22\,M_\odot$, which is rather striking considering the relatively simple model for nickel production used in our approach.